 Will the ban apply to all retailers?

 Yes.
 Every retailer will need to comply and the transition and ban dates will be the same across the ACT.

-ACT’s Plastic Bag Ban is now in effect and started on 1 November 2011.
+The Plastic Bag Ban came into effect on 1 November 2011.

 Useful information for retailers - This is where retailers can find information about the ban and how to prepare for it.

 Useful information for the community - This is where the community can find information about the ban including which bags they can and cannot use

 Useful information on Australian Standard plastic products - The list is supplied by the Plastic and Chemicals Industry Association and it should be noted that only four products on this list comply with the Australian Standard.
 The ACT Government does not endorse any suppliers of these products.

 The ACT plastic bag ban followed a four month transitional period which began on 1 July.The consultation process sought views from members of the community about how they use plastic bags in and around the home, as well as their opinions on a possible ban or levy.
 The plastic bags community consultation was undertaken by consultants Manidis Roberts on behalf of the ACT Environment and Sustainable Development Directorate.

 The ban followed a comprehensive study of community attitudes towards the use of plastic bags in the retail environment carried out in August 2009.
 In December 2010, the ACT Legislative Assembly passed legislation to ban lightweight plastic bags in the ACT.
 The Plastic Shopping Bags Ban Act 2010 can be downloaded from www.legislation.act.gov.au